greg-rowan/nodeApiExample/README.md

 # nodeApiExample
-Working example of dockerized Node Express CRUD API which connects to MSSQL.
+Working example of dockerized Node Express CRUD API which connects up to MSSQL.

 ## Purpose
 To create nodeJs based REST API which can connect to SQL Server and return data.